-At Nova, we are constantly working to improve the quality of teaching and learning to ensure that our students achieve the very best results.
-We have worked hard to develop a broad and balanced curriculum which is challenging and aspirational.
+At Nova, we are constantly finessing the quality of teaching and learning to ensure that our students achieve the very best results.
+We work hard as a staff body to implement and deliver a broad and balanced curriculum which is both challenging and aspirational.

 Alongside this, we know that our students thrive when we take a consistent approach across the academy as they feel more confident and secure in lessons.
-We continue to strengthen the techniques that we use as teachers in the classroom.
-Students will notice their teachers using common terms across their classes.
+We continue to strengthen the techniques that we use as teachers in the classroom so that students are required to think hard, to rehearse their ideas verbally and to write coherently.
+Students will notice their teachers using common terms for learning activities across their classes, such as 'Turn and Talk', or 'Everybody Write'.